-All posts must be advertised for a minimum period of two weeks.
+All posts should be advertised for a minimum period of two weeks.

 The manager will be required to draw up an advert for the vacancy having regard to the information contained in the job description and person specification.
-Advertisements should be clear and indicate the:
+Advertisements should be clear, concise and indicate the:

 - Job title, location and salary

 - Hours to be worked

 - Requirements of the job

 - Qualifications/experience required

 - Type of contract (for example, contract length)

 - Details of how to apply and closing date

-- Interview Date

-- Language Requirements

-- Whether appointment is subject to a CRB disclosure or the satisfactory completion of a Criminal Record Declaration Form - Whether the appointment is subject to initial and ongoing Medical Screening
+- Interview Date - Language Requirements - Whether appointment is subject to a DBS check, South Wales Police NPPV3 check or the satisfactory completion of a Criminal Record Declaration - Whether the appointment is subject to initial and ongoing Medical Screening

 Once the manager has prepared the advert, job description and person specification they will be required to complete the online advert request form via the e-recruitment system.
-When completed, the system will generate an e-mail to the Head of Service/Service Director who will either approve or reject the request.
-If approved, the details will be forwarded to a HR officer for a quality assurance check.
-The HR officer will check the request for accuracy and fairness of opportunity (see flowchart shown in Appendix 1).

-The request will then be forwarded to the Group Director who will either approve or reject the request.
-If approved, the request will automatically be forwarded back to the HR officer and then onto the advertising unit for the process to be finalised.
+The manager will also need to attach an approval email from the Head of Service/Service Director and the Group Accountant.
+These details will then be forwarded to a HR Officer for a quality assurance check before proceeding.
+If approved, the request will automatically be forwarded onto the advertising unit for the process to be finalised.

-In addition to verifying the advert request form HR will check whether the vacancy is suitable for consideration as alternative employment for employees seeking redeployment.
+In addition to verifying the advert request form, HR will check whether the vacancy is suitable for consideration as alternative employment for employees seeking redeployment.
+This stage will be completed prior to the advert progressing any further.